About Jeff Kerr

 My dog Maggie is very cute, which is a good thing,

 When our neighborhood HEB opened, I was the very first customer.
 I bought a gallon of milk.
 Yes, they made me pay.

 I love the movie 2001: A Space Odyssey, but had to read the book to understand the ending.

 I will write until I die and might not quit even then.

 Photo by Steve Houston

-Sign up for my newsletter and receive free copies of the short stories Into the Fire and Death Train, the exciting prequels to my upcoming thriller, Refuge.
+Sign up for my newsletter and receive a free copy of the novella Into the Fire, containing all 4 prequels to Refuge.